 During the second quarter of fiscal 2016, the Company recorded special charges of approximately \$13.7 million for severance and fringe benefit costs in accordance with the Company's ongoing benefit plan for 123 manufacturing, engineering and SMG&A employees.
-As of July 30, 2016, the Company still employed 90 of the 123 employees included in these cost reduction actions.
-These employees must continue to be employed by the Company until their employment is involuntarily terminated in order to receive the severance benefit.
+As of January 28, 2017, the Company still employed 31 of the 123 employees included in this cost reduction action.
+These employees must continue to be employed by the Company until their employment is involuntarily terminated in order to receive the severance benefits.